 Veuve Clicquot, Champagne Pommery, and Taittinger are some of Reims’ most famous Champagne houses.
 Veuve Clicquot has been making wine in Reims since 1772, and its cellars are designated as a World Heritage site.

-Champagne Pommery is the biggest Champagne house today, producing over 500,000 cases of bubbly a year.
+Champagne Pommery is today’s biggest Champagne house, producing over 500,000 cases of bubbly a year.
 Check out the ancient Roman caverns and the art nouveau tasting rooms.
 The winery also boasts impressive light and sound shows in its underground cellars.

 Taittinger is Champagne elegance.
 This beautifully furnished wine estate will transport you back to a more sophisticated era.